abinit/abinit/doc/tutorial/compilation.md

 This tutorial explains how to compile ABINIT and the required external dependencies without relying on pre-compiled libraries, package managers and root privileges.
-You will learn how to use the standard **configure** and **make** approach to build and install your own software stack including the MPI library and the associated wrappers required to compile parallel applications.
+You will learn how to use the standard **configure** and **make** approach to build and install your own software stack including the MPI library and the associated *mpif90* and *mpicc* wrappers  required to compile parallel applications.

 It is assumed that you already have a standard Linux installation providing the basic tools required to build software from source (Fortran/C compilers and *make*).